With summer coming to an end in Mount Pleasant, now is a great time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Scrub the drain port using a small, round paintbrush.
-Connect the drain tube and switch the power back on.
+Wash the drain port using a small, round paintbrush.
+Connect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall